Learn how to make Banana Pecan Bread in your bread machine! The secret to this moist and delicious quick bread is the addition of sour cream.

 This is a tried and loved bread machine recipe for Banana Pecan Bread.
 You can certainly substitute walnuts for pecans or even substitute chocolate chips.
 I use a heavy hand for the pecans.
 I believe the original recipe I tried only called for 1/3 cup nuts.
 That is not enough for my flavor loving family!

 - 2 extra large eggs lightly beaten

 - ⅔ cup mashed banana 2-3 bananas

 - ⅔ cup sugar

 - ⅔ cup pecans finely chopped

-- Add oil, lightly beaten eggs, vanilla and bananas to your bread pan.
+- Add oil, lightly beaten eggs, sour cream, vanilla, and mashed bananas to your bread pan.